What is the Function of Anti-Lock Braking System?

 The standard brakes on your automobile should still function properly, however the system that keeps wheels from locking up while braking will not.
 Also, because traction control and stability control rely on the same wheel-speed sensors as the antilock system, these features can also be disabled if your car has them.

-How Does Anti Lock Breaking System Work?
+How Does Anti Lock Braking System Work?

 An anti-lock electronic control module, a hydraulic control unit and four-wheel sensors (sometimes two or three) are the components of a conventional ABS.
 This system applies master cylinder hydraulic pressure to each of the four brakes under normal circumstances, and pulses pressure to each brake when a skid is detected.